 Apps are starting to use machine learning to learn more about users.
 Machine learning technology makes it much easier to automatically personalize in-app content.

 With so many trends to keep up with in the coming year, just make sure that your company doesn’t lose focus when it comes to optimizing the user experience.

 You’ve still got to make your mobile app as unique as possible for each user.

 In the past, businesses didn’t want employees to use their own computers, laptops, phones, tablets, and other mobile devices for work.
-In 2016, here’s why businesses were hesitant to adapt to the bring your own device concept.
+Here’s why businesses were hesitant in the past to adapt to the bring your own device concept.

 But today with new mobile tech and security, more and more companies are considering BYOD to be safe.